schollz/seamlessloop/README.md

 ```

-## important! you must have "bpmX" in name of audio files
+## quantized loops

-all the files are assumed to have `bpmX` in their filename! this is very improtant, as this program *does not guess the BPM*. for example, this program will not work on a file named `sample.wav` but *will work* if the filename is `sample_bpm120.wav` or `bpm138_blahblah.wav`, etc. the `bpmX` has to be in the filename for this program to work.
+quantizing only works if you include `bpmX` in the filename of the sample being quantized. for example, this program will not quantize a file named `sample.wav` but *will work* if the filename is `sample_bpm120.wav` or `bpm138_blahblah.wav`, etc. the `bpmX` has to be in the filename for this program to work.

+quantized seamless loops are made by first figuring out the closest 4/8/16-multiple beat and then implementing a crossfade between the extra end with the beginning. for example, if you have a 35-beat piece of audio it will crop it to 32 beats. the continuous piece of audio is made by taking the X+1 beat (in example, the 33rd beat) and fading it out, and then mixing it into the beginning which has been faded in.

 ## thanks